 - not have received a Rental Grant before.

 Additionally, you must meet at least one of these conditions:

-- You’ve been discharged from a correctional facility after serving at least 28 days and you’re applying for assistance within 3 months of your release.
+- You have exited a correctional facility after serving at least 28 days, and apply for the Rental Grant within 3 months of leaving.

-- You’ve exited support from a child protection service within the last 3 months where you were a resident for at least 28 days or are still in care.
+- You’ve exited support from a child protection service within the last 3 months where you had been a resident for at least 28 days, or are still in care.

-- You’re leaving housing provided by a community-based rent scheme in Queensland to move into private rental housing and applying for assistance within 14 days of leaving.
+- You’re leaving a community-based rent scheme in Queensland to move into private rental accommodation and apply for a Rental Grant within 14 days of leaving.